ravitejaraviQE/Myprojects/README.md

 # Myprojects
-Contains Core Java and Selenium
+Contains Mobile and Web automation scripts(Framework with Core Java and Selenium)